French patrol vessel Thémis

-The Thémis (PM 41) is a fast patrol vessel of the Directorate of Maritime Affairs based at the Cherbourg Naval Base.
+Thémis (PM 41) is a fast patrol vessel of the Directorate of Maritime Affairs based at the Cherbourg Naval Base.

 History

 Service

 Thémis carries out fishing control and marine environment protection operations in the Exclusive economic zone of France of the Eastern Channel - North Sea maritime zone.
 She carries out checks to prevent pollution due to exploration or exploitation operations of the seabed or subsoil.
 It bears the AEM (State Action at Sea, Action de l'État en mer) marking on its bow, the three inclined blue, white and red bands.